 We’ll be adding more information and guidance to this hub whenever we can, so please check back regularly.

-The Government has revised its guidelines for social distancing this week from two meters to one metre plus in England from 4 July 2020.
-There has been no easing of guidelines in Northern Ireland, Scotland or Wales at the time of writing.
+The Government has revised its guidelines for social distancing from two metres to one metre plus in England and Northern Ireland from 4 July 2020 and 29 June 2020 respectively where measures are in place to limit transmission.
+There has been no easing of social distancing guidelines in Scotland or Wales at the time of writing.

 Our position, developed in close working alliance with our sister organisations BACP and BPC, is to make you aware of the UK Government guidelines which insist on avoiding close contact with other people wherever possible, but that you should use your professional judgement and refer to your insurers and, where applicable, your employers.

 The easing of lockdown is a positive indication that the initial COVID-19 spike has passed, however the virus is still just as contagious and potentially fatal.
 This means continuing to work remotely wherever possible with your clients as most of you have managed to do.

 Nevertheless, this easing may offer some members and clients in England the opportunity to consider resuming in-person working if they have been working exclusively remotely during lockdown.
 We have, therefore, developed a new page to help you think about this possibility.